 A new primary cancer

 In some situations, your doctor may diagnose a new primary cancer instead of a recurrence.
 If so, you should wait no more than 2 months (62 days) to start treatment.
-This time starts on the date that the hospital has received an urgent referral for suspected cancer.
+This time starts on the date that the hospital has received an urgent suspected cancer referral.

 You might have to wait longer if you need extra tests to diagnose your cancer.
 Waiting times can vary depending on the type of cancer and the type of treatment you are going to have.